syncfusion-content/asp.netmvc-docs/aspnetmvc/Diagram/Label.md

 ## Appearance

-You can change the font style of the labels with the font specific properties(`fontSize`,`fontFamily`,`fontColor`.,).
+You can change the font style of the labels with the font specific properties(`FontSize`,`FontFamily`,`FontColor`.,).
 The following code illustrates how to customize the appearance of a label.

 {% highlight c# %}